-3 sem hrs cr.
-The objective of this course is to help the student develop some facility in the use of graphics editing software and graphics creation software.
+3 sem hrs cr The objective of this course is to help the student develop some facility in the use of graphics editing software and graphics creation software.
 The course will cover the basic concepts in image development and graphics manipulation.
-Prerequisite: INFS 1010 Transfer (UT) or Non Transfer Course (UN): UN
+Prerequisite: Students should understand basic computer operation and file management as well as how to compress or zip a series of files.